tom-oleson/vortex/daemon/README.md

 sudo make -f linux.mk
 </pre>

-This will install vortexd to /etc/init.d and copy vortex into /opt/vortex
+This will install the vortexd script to /etc/init.d and copy vortex into /opt/vortex

 NOTE: The make file assumes that vortex is up one directory and has already been built using its own make file.